wp-plugins/webphysiology-portfolio/readme.txt

 Tested up to: 3.0.4
 Stable tag: 1.1.3

-This plugin allows for the creation of an expanded-list styled or a grid-style page containing images and supporting detail, perfect for a portfolio presentation.
+Allows for the creation of an expanded-list styled or a grid-style page containing images and supporting detail, perfect for a portfolio presentation.

 == Description ==